-We invite you to learn more about Families Anonymous by visiting our website or contacting our World Service Office (see information below).
+We invite you to learn more about Families Anonymous by visiting our website or by contacting our World Service Office (see information below).

-- Find meetings that exist in your community and beyond.
-Get help in starting new ones. - Discover a wealth of recovery literature, some of it available for free download. - Look through recent and past issues of FA's newsletter, Serenity Messenger (previously The Twelve Step Rag), and read testimonials and personal stories written by FA members who tell how the program has changed their lives and put them on a path toward recovery and serenity.
+Find meetings that exist in your community and beyond-and get help starting new ones.

+Discover FA's wealth of recovery literature, some of it available for free download.

+Look through recent and past issues of FA's newsletter, the Serenity Messenger, and read testimonials and personal stories written by FA members who tell how the program has changed their lives and put them on a path toward recovery and serenity.

-Families Anonymous, Inc. 701 Lee Street, Suite 670, Des Plaines, IL 60016 (847) 294-5877 • (800) 736-9805 [USA only] www.FamiliesAnonymous.org famanon@FamiliesAnonymous.org
+Families Anonymous, Inc.

+701 Lee Street, Suite 670, Des Plaines, IL 60016

+(847) 294-5877 • (800) 736-9805 [USA only]

+www.FamiliesAnonymous.org

-The phrase FAMILIES ANONYMOUS, the FA acronym, and the FA Logos are trademarks owned exclusively by Families Anonymous, Inc.
+FAMILIES ANONYMOUS® and the FA® acronym are federally registered trademarks, and the FA logo is a trademark, owned exclusively by Families Anonymous, Inc.

-Copyright © 2011, 2021 • All Rights Reserved

-Additional copies of this publication are available for free download from FA's website.
+Copyright © 2011, 2021, 2023 by Families Anonymous, Inc. • All Rights Reserved Additional copies of this publication are available for free download from FA's website.

-#7010Cler
+#7010Cler 9/2023